sammuelyee/docs/cartodb-editor.md

 - **Animated**
 Activate this slider to turn your temporal data into a linear Torque animation.

-Torque maps also have [Torque CartoCSS](http://docs.cartodb.com/cartodb-editor.html#cartocss) options to further customize the look of your map.
+**Note:** You can further enhance the styling of your map with CartoCSS properties specific for Torque Heat maps.
+For details, see [CartoCSS Properties - Torque Heat Maps](#cartocss---torque-heat-maps).

 #### Torque Category
 A variation of Torque, which allows for an animation of points whose color relates to categories in your dataset